comcidis/WSCAD-WIC-VITOR-VIEIRA-2021/README.md

 This repository was create for WSCAD-WIC 2021, with date of submtion to 01/09/2021.

+ The objective of this work is to assess the efficiency of data reading techniques for the random forest algorithm.
+Alongside this, measure energy consumption and performance from different points of precision, seeking a balance between gains in energy efficiency, with minimal changes in predictive performance.

 ### Here are the versions of all the tools, frameworks and environment.
     Python: 3.8.10
     Pandas: 1.21.1